Revolution Wind

 Please see the Construction and Operations Plan and Environmental Review tabs above for more information.

-On September 12, 2013, BOEM executed commercial wind energy leases OCS-A 0486.
-For more information on the planning and environmental review process offshore wind activities offshore Rhode Island and Massachusetts, visit the pages below.
+On Sep.
+12, 2013, BOEM executed commercial wind energy leases OCS-A 0486.
+For more information on the planning and environmental review process of offshore wind activities offshore Rhode Island and Massachusetts, visit the pages below.

 Note: For commercial lease OCS-A 0486, DWW Rev I, LLC subsequently changed their name to Revolution Wind, LLC.
 For commercial lease OCS-A 0517, Deepwater Wind South Fork, LLC subsequently changed their name to South Fork Wind, LLC.
 More information on the South Fork Wind Farm project can be found here: https://www.boem.gov/renewable-energy/state-activities/south-fork